• Skip to primary navigation

 (*Please note that pasta machine settings can vary.
 The trick is to get the dough as thin as possible without it breaking.
 Unfortunately, gluten-free dough will break faster than dough made with gluten.)

 Using a pizza cutter or butter knife, cut off the fray edges to get two evenly shaped strips of dough.
 Each sheet will have room for 3-4 portions of ravioli.
-Add one-tablespoon-sized scoops of the pumpkin ravioli filling onto one of the sheets of dough.
+Add one-tablespoon-sized scoop of the pumpkin ravioli filling onto one of the sheets of dough.
 The mounds should be evenly spaced out.

 Brush an egg wash on the edges of the dough surrounding the pumpkin filling, then gently place the second piece of dough on top of the pumpkin filling.